Article Translations: (Spanish)

 The blood bag is hung upside down from an IV pump that controls the speed of the flow.

-The nurse will measure your child's blood pressure, body temperature, and pulse several times throughout the procedure.
+The nurse will measure your child's blood pressure, body temperature, and pulse before, during, and after the transfusion.
 Your child also will be watched closely for any signs of an allergic or other type of reaction, including rash, fever, headache, or swelling.

 After the transfusion, if your child is going home, the tiny plastic tube is removed from the vein and a bandage is placed over the area.
 The site may be slightly sore or tingly for a little while.
 Medicine may be given for any mild side effects, such as fever or headache.
 If your child is having surgery or is in the hospital, the IV line will stay in place.